Master's Admissions Requirements

 - Must have a regionally or approved nationally accredited Bachelor's degree or post-graduate degree with minimum GPA of 2.0.

-- Have access to a computer with an Internet connection for the Web-based programs and meet the minimum technology and minimum computer skills, abilities, features, system configurations, hardware, and software outlined in this Catalog;
+- Have access to a computer with an Internet connection for the Web-based programs and meet the minimum technology and minimum computer skills, abilities, features, system configurations, hardware, and software outlined in the General Academic Information & Policies section of the Academic Catalog;

 - Have the ability to study in English indicated by one of the following: